zhenghao-li/Data_Mining/EX2/Exercise2.md

 positive rate.
 But in general, the second approach performed better than the first approach.

-Why could classification generally outperform liner regression in this case?
+Why could classification generally outperform linear regression in this case?
 Firstly, what we want to predict is a binary variable having values 1 or 0.
 But linear regression model usually performs better in predicting continuous variables than discrete variables.
 Secondly, it